-Fall - September 22 through October 17

-Winter - January 12 through January 16 (for progress monitoring purposes only)

-Spring - April 27 through May 22
+Fall - mid September-October Winter - mid January (for progress monitoring purposes only) Spring - end of April- May

 MEDIA COVERAGE

 Photographs, pictures, and names are used in newsletters, internet, media and/or school-related activities.
 Please be advised that School Board Policy allows for the public release of the following student record information referred to as directory data: student's name, address, telephone listing, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, photographs, degrees and awards received including honor roll information, and the name of the school most recently attended by the student.
 Parents or guardians objecting to the release of any of these categories may obtain a waiver requiring their signature that restricts access to this general information from the office.